Exclusive · Google Ads Sourced

 The Market

-Why Nevada Hospitality & PI Files Are a Defining Vertical
+Why Nevada Personal Injury Files Are a Defining Vertical

 Nevada is a 3.2-million-resident hospitality-economy market built around the Las Vegas Strip resort corridor.
 NRS 651.015 innkeeper liability for foreseeable third-party criminal acts anchors a uniquely large negligent-security vertical across casinos, hotels, nightclubs, pool decks, parking garages, and convention centers.
 Nevada has no strict-liability dog-bite statute (unusual for the West) and applies the common-law one-bite/scienter rule.
 Allstate Ins.
 Co. v.
 Miller, 125 Nev.
 300 (2009) anchors strong insurance bad-faith jurisprudence, and the NRS 42.005 statutory exception leaves bad-faith punitive damages UNCAPPED.
 Goldblatt v.
 Progressive (Clark County 2024) returned a $100M punitive verdict on this exact theory.